bbc/audiowaveform/README.md

     $ audiowaveform -i test.wav -o test.png -z 300 -s 60.0 -w 1000 -h 200

+If you are using audiowaveform to generate waveform data for use in a web application, e.g, using [Peaks.js](https://github.com/bbc/peaks.js), you can choose whether to use binary or JSON format waveform data.

+The following command generates waveform data in JSON format:

+    $ audiowaveform -i test.flac -o test.json -z 256 -b 8

 The following command converts a waveform data file (.dat) to JSON format:

     $ audiowaveform -i test.dat -o test.json